edman/edman.github.io/_drafts/dynamic-programming-with-trees.md

 the last two entries of the memoization array are needed to solve a subproblem.

-As stated earlier, although the $n$-th member of the Fibonacci sequence is among the simplest dynamic programming examples you can find, it serves well for our purposes here.
-The discussion above illustrates how the idea of systematically storing answers in a *memoization* matrix can help you speed up algorithm execution by solving a problem with table lookups instead of recomputation.
+As stated earlier, although the $n$-th member of the Fibonacci sequence is among the simplest dynamic programming examples one can find, it serves well for our purposes here.
+The discussion above illustrates how the idea of systematically storing answers in a *memoization matrix* can help you speed up algorithm execution by solving a problem with table lookups instead of recomputation.